 On the same day, the Bill’s provisions relating to offers of amends (sections 20 and 21) and apologies (section 22), proved controversial and were closely debated.
 Nevertheless, they were very quickly passed when the debate resumed on 6 March 2007 (html | pdf | Irish Times report (sub req’d)), as was the equally controversial provision relating to lodgments; and the debate centred on to the defence of fair and reasonable publication in section 24 of the Bill.

 The problems with that defence have been discussed in an earlier message on this site.
-Many of them would have been resolved by the amendment to s24(1) suggested by Senator Maurice Cummins (FG), who would have substituted for the existing subsection a draft modelled on that proposed in the Report of the Legal Advisory Group on Defamation (pdf) in 2003 [disclosure: I was a member of the Group]:
+Many of them would have been resolved by the amendment to s24(1) suggested by Senator Maurice Cummins (FG), who would have substituted for the existing subsection a draft modelled on that proposed in the Report of the Legal Advisory Group on Defamation (pdf here and pdf) in 2003 [disclosure: I was a member of the Group]:

 24. (1) Subject to subsection (4), it shall be a defence (to be known, and in this section referred to, as â€œthe defence of fair and reasonable publicationâ€?) to a defamation action for the defendant to prove that the statement in respect of which the action was brought was published in good faith and in all the circumstances of the case, it was fair and reasonable to publish the statement.